vekexasia/lpc_voltage_glitch_test/README.md

  - lpc/: contains all lpc codebase needed for the test
  - glitcher/: contains all pi2040 code for glitching

+## Glitcher

+The glitcher controller is pi2040.
+It uses the PIO interface to drive a single pin high or low at clock speed.

+## LPC firmware

+The lpc firmware does boot, put P0[26] LOW and start the target loop.
+Once finished P0[26] is raised HIGH again, and after a delay P0[26] is set to low again just before the target loop is executed again and so on.

 ## Stuff needed